 Museo di Palazzo Mocenigo

-A short five minute walk from the Rialto Market, down winding streets, small campos and alleyways, is the Museum of Palazzo Mocenigo.
-Recently restored and expanded in 2013, the museum is a window on to the lives of 17th and 18th century Venetian noblemen: how they dressed, how they decorated their homes, and so on.
-Mannequins in the museum are dressed in ancient period garments, the craftsmanship of which is stunningly detailed and lavish.
-You can closely examine the fabulous embroidery, lacework and rich fabrics that the Venetians were so famous for, and get a good sense of how extravagant life in the Republic used to be.
-The expanded areas, five rooms of the Palazzo, are home to a new exhibition on perfume making in Venice
+A five-minute walk from the Rialto Market, down winding streets, small campos, and alleyways, is the Museum of Palazzo Mocenigo.
+Restored and expanded in 2013, the museum is a window on to the lives of 17th- and 18th-century Venetian nobles: how they dressed, how they decorated their homes, and so on.
+Mannequins are dressed in ancient period garments, the craftsmanship of which is stunningly detailed and lavish.
+You can closely examine the fabulous embroidery, lacework, and rich fabrics that the Venetians were so famous for, and get a good sense of how extravagant life in the Republic used to be.
+The expanded areas, five rooms of the Palazzo, are home to an exhibition on perfume making in Venice

 , an aspect of Venetian life that, until recently, has largely been unexplored.